What Is the Good Student Discount?

 Progressive

 Progressive saves customers 10% on average when a student younger than 23 maintains a “B” average across all of their classes.
-Progressive also offers a chance for you to save when you have a student away at school discount.
-You can get this if your kid is away at college and leaves the car at home.
+Progressive also offers a chance for you to save when you have a student away at school.
+You can get this discount if your kid is away at college and leaves the car at home.

 Allstate